Code-Institute-Submissions/rock-paper-scissors-22/README.md

     - In the chance that the player loses the round, the hand will turn **red** and slightly decrease in size while the computers winning hand will turn **green** and slightly scale up.

-    - Lose event will keep our current score intact while only incrementing the computers current score.
+    - **'Lose'** event will keep our current score intact while only incrementing the computers current score.

-    - Color change will follow in the same fashion as above **Win** function.
+    - Color change will follow in the same fashion as above **'Win'** function.

 <br />